Alabama

 When you’ve passed the test, the state of Alabama will send you a GED® certificate proving you’ve acquired the required knowledge, just like any high school graduate.

-Find Classes and Testing Centers near You
+Where to find In-Person GED® Classes and Testing Centers near You

-Online GED® Classes and Tests in Alabama
+Where to find online GED® Classes and Testing in Alabama

 Find testing centers and in-person classes near you for the next step in this exciting new journey.
 Better opportunities at work or school will soon follow.